fweiss/yocto-rpi-vm/README.md

 - Add a USB filter, there will be a drop down showing the available host USB devices
 - Start the VM
 - Wait a while, and the SD card will appear with ``lsblk`` in the VM

+> Only needs to be done when a new VM is created with Vagrant.

 > Note: the following was useful.
 It required running cmd and VBox as admin, but still access errors.
 > https://scribles.net/accessing-sd-card-from-linux-virtualbox-guest-on-windows-host/